What Is a CP2000 IRS Notice? Plus, Response Letter Sample

 If that’s what you’re thinking, STOP.

-Do not pay anything until you understand whether or not the notice is accurate — or if the IRS made a mistake.
+Do not pay anything until you understand what is a CP2000 IRS notice and whether the notice is accurate — or if the IRS made a mistake.
 It happens, and more often that you might think.

-What is a CP2000 Notice and Why Did You Get One?
+What is a CP2000 IRS Notice and Why Did You Get One?

 If you filed a tax return and inadvertently omitted some income that was reported to the IRS on a 1099 form, you can expect to receive a CP2000 Notice in the mail.
 It might not happen immediately, however, so it can be a bit of an unpleasant surprise.